Croatian nobility

 Croatian nobility (plemstvo; la noblesse) was a privileged social class in Croatia during the Antiquity and Medieval periods of the country's history.
 Noble families in the Kingdom of Croatia included high ranking populates from Slavonia, Dalmatia, Istria, and Republic of Ragusa.

 Members belonged to an elite social hierarchy, normally placed immediately behind blood royalty, that possessed considerably more privileges or eminence than most other classes in a society.
 Membership thereof typically was often hereditary.
 Historically, membership in the nobility and the prerogatives thereof have been regulated or acknowledged by the monarch.
 Acquisition of sufficient power, wealth, military prowess or royal favour enabled commoners to ascend into the nobility.
 The country's royalty was heavily influenced by France's nobility resulting members of the Royal Courts to assume French titles and practices during French occupation.
 The controversial assumption of French practices contributed to wide spread political and social elitism among the nobles and monarch.
 The nobility regarded the peasant class as an unseen and irrelevant substrata of people which lead to high causality revolts and beheadings as well as sporadic periods of intense domestic violence.

 Croatian Kings and Queen consorts often established duchies culminating in the Duchy of Croatia.
 Dukes or Duchesses were to rule a large territories within the Kingdom.
 Under the rule of the country's first King, Croatia became one of the most powerful kingdoms in the Balkans.
 Nobles possessed unprecedented power over the governed, and were one of the first members of royalty to advocate for monarchical absolutism.
 Many nobles were charged with the administration of numerous territories and at the height of the Kingdom's power royals ruled nearly eleven separate countries and dozens of extended domains.

 Coat of Arms with two gryphons on the Draskovic Family's personal residence at Trakoscan Castle (18th century?)

-History of Croatian nobility
+History

 Duke Muncimir's Latin charter from 892 (transcript, 18th century?): divino munere Croatorum dux ("By God's grace, Duke of the Croats").

 Croatia was elevated to the status of Kingdom around 925, and the notions of nobility quickly followed.
 The nobility of the continental and island states of Croatia played a major role in shaping the history of the country, although in the present day even hereditary peers have no special rights, privileges or responsibilities, except for special designations who are accorded limited rights.
 Select members of select noble families are given the right to an audience with the prime minister.
 Tomislav was the first Croatian ruler whom the Papal chancellery honored with the title "king".
 The king was granted the right to award titles to high-ranking members of society and direct blood descendants.